 - Chulia Street

-To know more about the fun places in Penang, check out this Top 10 Must Visit Places in Penang article.
+To know more about the fun places in Penang, check out this Free things to do in Penang article.

 Penang Travel Guide – The Accommodations